mcguffin/acf-duplicate-repeater/README.md

 Tested up to WP 4.9.x and ACF Pro 5.7.4.
 Compatible with ACF 5.x

-Requires at least PHP 5.3.
+Requires at least PHP 5.6

 Status
 ------

-I am currently working on the Release of this plugin in te WordPress plugin repository.
+The plugin has been submitted to the wordpress plugin repository and is currently undergoing review.
+Stay tuned for Updates!

 Installation
 ------------